 Higher Power, The Force, God Part 2

-This is where we may come into communion with them through communion with our Higher Power, the Oversoul, and Great Spirit.
+This is where we may come into communion with them through communion with our Higher Power, Oversoul, and Great Spirit.
 We can also embrace and enact them on the relative level as we see them at large and in action through-out the world and in our daily lives.
 Nature is a good example, as peace, love, joy, beauty, and so on are self-evident in the workings and wonders of mother/father nature.
 For more on accessing and utilizing Higher Powered super powers in your life please see the Super Powers Sanity File.

 Too often love and goodness can seem far, far away, but there is no blessing 2.0, we are all equally and outrageously blessed at all times and in all places.
 It is when we take time in prayer and meditation, we hear a still small voice calling us from deep within.
 This is the voice of our True Self, True Home, and Higher Power.
 Prayer and meditation are a key to this all-important connection and very helpful ways to experience true grace.
 To learn more please look to the Sanity Files on prayer and meditation.

 For those that have a real problem with the idea of God, or Higher Power, some find "A Power Greater" works for them.
-For many, that "Power Greater" is their recovery or support group or a loving family member or friend who exemplifies God's infinite power, presence, and wisdom in tangible ways.
+For many, that "Power Greater" is their recovery or support group, or a loving family member or friend who exemplifies God's infinite power, presence, and wisdom in tangible ways.
 We often find these people are our angels and God's eyes and ears, hands, and feet.
 For a short post click here.

 As wonderful an idea as this seems, we must be cautious, as the inner child may be holding onto intense anger, fear, grief, and sadness that can overwhelm us if we aren't ready.
 This is good reason to have a Loving Higher Power and Inner Parent to hold our hand and help us face the difficulties of our past.
 It also helps to recognize that our transgressors were most often also wounded as children and longing for love and closure.
 This is not to condone their behavior, but to allow a measure of forgiveness to lessen our burden.